 The owners take great care curating their wares; they recently took stock of some grey felt German slippers, a process which apparently took five years because they wanted to make sure they got precisely the right ones.

-It’s a small store but you can easily spend a lot of time here looking over every item.
+It’s a small store but it ranks highly among independent London shops and you can easily spend a lot of time here looking over every item.
 It’s also a great place to come for gifts and you know that anything bought from here is guaranteed to last.
-If you like the look of Labour and Wait, then you’ll love the Urban Flower Co.

 Labour and Wait can be found at 85 Redchurch Street, Shoreditch, London, E2 7DJ.
 They also have a concession at Dover Street Market.